gramps-project/addons-source/RelID/README.md

 **Save and export**

-The tool can export the content after calculations. via file generation to OpenDocument Spreadsheet (.ods) format.
+The tool can export the content after calculations via file generation to OpenDocument Spreadsheet (.ods) format.